-If the distance between two masses m1 and m2 is d as shown in the diagram,
+If the distance between two masses m1 and m2 is d, then the gravity formula is articulated as:

-G is a constant equal to 6.67 × 10-11 N-m2/kg2,
+- G is a constant equal to 6.67 × 10-11 N-m2/kg2

-m1 is the mass of the body 1,
+- m1 is the mass of the body 1

-m2 is the mass of body 2,
+- m2 is the mass of body 2

-The gravitational force formula is very useful in computing gravity values, larger mass larger, radius, etc.
+The gravitational force formula is very useful in computing gravity values, larger mass, larger radius, etc.